Glossary term

 The problem is not that the investor loses money on principal.
 The problem is that the expected income stream is cut short.

-Why Callable Bonds May Still Appeal to Investors
+How Callable Bonds Can Still Appeal to Investors

 Investors still buy callable bonds because they may offer higher yields than comparable noncallable bonds.
 That higher yield can be viewed as compensation for the extra uncertainty created by the call feature.
 Whether that tradeoff is worthwhile depends on the investor's income needs, rate outlook, and tolerance for reinvestment risk.